mrts/django-commands/README.rst

  )

-Invoke ``./manage.py help`` to verify that the commands are available and for more specific usage instructions.
+Invoke ``./manage.py help`` to verify that the commands are available and ``./manage.py help commandname`` for more specific usage instructions.

 Intended use
 ------------